-Students who exceed the maximum limit of absences will automatically fail the course.

-The instructor will immediately notify the Office of the Registrar if this is the case.
-If a student is absent for more than the allowable limit due to extenuating circumstances, they may be eligible to receive a Withdrawal (W) from a course rather than a fail.
-The student will submit an Appeal within 5 business days of their final absence to the Office of the Registrar to initiate the process for a Withdrawal (W).
-The Registrar has the right to request supporting documentation to help determine if a Withdrawal will be administered.
-Refunds for Withdrawals will be administered according to the current refund policy.
+Students who exceed the maximum limit of absences will automatically fail the course. or they may be eligible to receive a Withdrawal (WD) from the course.
+The student will submit an email within five business days of their final absence to the Registrar to initiate the process for receiving a WD.
+The Registrar has the right to request supporting documentation to help determine if a WD will be administered.
+Refunds for WDs will be administered according to the current refund policy.